tiyashapal22/test/project/report.md

 	- This report provides the summary view of the number of the such file extensions found.
 	- You can click on the export icon to download a CSV file which would contain a list of all file paths along with their server locations to help drill down into the source of the infection.
 	- This report is available with the "Complete" license pack for NetBackup IT Analytics software.
-	- This report is available with the "Complete" license pack for NetBackup IT Analytics software## Operations Dashboard
+	- ## Operations Dashboard(1001)
 ### Report Short Description
 `Displays a dashboard view of Job Status Summary, Current Media Summary, Largest Backup Volume, and Storage Unit Summary.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 10 Seconds